yosang/doctors-appointment/readme.md

 - Node 22.x.x
 - NPM version 10.x.x
+-

 # Configuration

 1. Clone the project with `git clone https://github.com/yosang/doctors-appointment`
 2. While on the root folder, do `npm install` to install all dependencies needed for this project.
-3. Add `.env` file to each individual service.
+3. Add `.env` file and configure it from `.env.example`.

 # Usage

+1. Keycloak must be configured before use, a docker image is used in this example, see [Keycloak Docker guide](https://www.keycloak.org/getting-started/getting-started-docker) for details.
-1. `npm run start` - Starts the application.
+2. `npm run start` - Starts the application.
-2. Visit the patients page at http://localhost:8000/
+3. Visit the patients page at http://localhost:8000/
-3. Visit the receptionist page at http://localhost:8000/receptionist
+4. Visit the receptionist page at http://localhost:8000/receptionist

 # Environment Variables